tryton/tryton/doc/index.rst

   A phantom state used to create in advance move that should not be taken for stock computation.

+A cron task runs every day and recomputes the cost price of moves if a past unit price has changed.

 Product Quantities
 ------------------